IepIweidieng/TJAPlayer3/tja.md

 ### Whitespaces in Notechart Definition

-In non-command lines, all whitespaces are ignored.
-(TaikoJiro-only?)
+**Recommandation for simulator developers**: In non-command lines, all whitespaces should be ignored.

-* In TJF format, such whitespaces are not ignored as are treated as unknown characters (handled as `0`).
+* In TJF format, such whitespaces are not ignored and are treated as unknown characters (handled as `0`).
+* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) 0.6.0.73+, only surrounding whitespaces are ignored.
+Inner whitespaces are not ignored and are treated as unknown characters (handled as `0`).
+* In TaikoJiro and OpenTaiko (0auBSQ) 0.6.0.73+, all whitespaces are ignored.

 ### Notechart Symbols